-Once at the University of North Texas, he became involved with the school's secular group but believed there was not enough emphasis on outreach.
-Daniel then founded the Secular Student Alliance at the University of North Texas, a group for students, who would otherwise feel disenfranchised for their religious beliefs, to be more involved with politics and to be a voice for secularism and humanism at the university.
+Once at the University of North Texas, Daniel founded the Secular Student Alliance at the University of North Texas, a group for students who would otherwise feel disenfranchised for their religious beliefs to be a voice for secularism and humanistic values at the university.

-From there, he gained notoriety in local politics when he decided to confront his representative, United States Congressman Michael Burgess (R-26), at a town hall meeting held at a local megachurch in August of 2013.
-For merely asking Congressman Burgess why he voted twice against allowing secular chaplains to serve in the United States Armed Forces, those in the crowd heckled Daniel and aggressively demanded that he be thrown out of the meeting.
-This caused the story to be picked up by various national news sources, including the Raw Story, FOX News, and the Blaze.
+From there, Daniel gained notoriety when confronting Congressman Michael Burgess (R-26) at a town hall meeting held at a local megachurch in August of 2013.
+While asking Congressman Burgess why he voted twice against allowing secular and humanist chaplains to serve, members of the crowd heckled Daniel and aggressively demanded that he be thrown out.